hotstuff194k/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for simplicity in design and implementation.
 Complex solutions may seem impressive, but they often lead to harder maintenance, more bugs, and less readability.
 Remember that code is read far more times than it's written; thus, clarity and conciseness are virtues that make your code not only efficient but also friendly to fellow developers."

 "Also, 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, correct code first, then optimize if and where necessary.
 Understanding the problem deeply and choosing the right algorithms and data structures from the beginning can prevent many performance issues later on."

+# 2024-02-15
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid over-engineering; complex code is harder to read, debug, and maintain.
+Always remember that tomorrow's you or another developer will thank you for writing clean, concise, and intuitive code."

+This quote encourages programmers to value simplicity in their work.
+It's a reminder that while solving complex problems, it's essential to aim for solutions that are as simple as possible, yet still effective.
+This approach leads to more robust, scalable, and sustainable software in the long run.